World leaders gather for G7 meetings, ready to pile fresh sanctions on Russia over Ukraine war

-HIROSHIMA, Japan (AP) — Leaders of the world's most powerful democracies gathered Thursday for Group of Seven meetings in Hiroshima, with Russia's invasion of Ukraine high on the agenda for a summit convened in the shadow of the world’s first atomic bomb attack.
+HIROSHIMA, Japan (AP) — Leaders of the world's most powerful democracies planned to devote much of the first full day of the Group of Seven summit to finding new ways to punish Russia for its 15-month invasion of Ukraine.

+Russian President Vladimir Putin's nuclear threats against Ukraine, along with North Korea’s months-long barrage of missile tests and China's rapidly expanding nuclear arsenal, have resonated with Japan's push to make nuclear disarmament a major part of the summit.
+World leaders Friday were to visit a peace park dedicated to the tens of thousands who died in the world's first wartime atomic bomb detonation.

-The G7 nations, which officials said have reached new levels of cooperation more than a year into Russia's brutal war, were set to unveil a new round of sanctions against Moscow when the summit officially opens on Friday, as well as announce that they would redouble their efforts to enforce existing sanctions meant to stifle Russia's war effort and punish those behind it, a U.S. official said.
+After the group photos and a symbolic tree planting, however, leaders were set to unveil a new round of sanctions against Moscow, with a focus on redoubling efforts to enforce existing sanctions meant to stifle Russia's war effort and hold accountable those behind it, a U.S. official said.
+Russia is now the most-sanctioned country in the world, but there are questions about the effectiveness of the financial penalties.

-The official added that the other nations in the group would undertake similar steps to further isolate Russia and to undermine its ability to wage war in Ukraine.
-Details were to come out over the course of the weekend summit.
+The official added that the other G7 nations would undertake similar steps to further isolate Russia and to undermine its ability to wage war in Ukraine.
+Details were to emerge over the course of the weekend summit.

+Japanese Prime Minister Fumio Kishida, who represents Hiroshima in parliament, wants nuclear disarmament to be a major focus of discussions, and he will formally start the summit at Hiroshima's Peace Memorial Park.
+The visit by world leaders to a park dedicated to preserving reminders of Aug.
+6, 1945, when a U.S. B-29 dropped an atomic bomb over Hiroshima, will be a striking image to start the summit.
+An estimated 140,000 people were killed, and a fast-dwindling number of now-elderly survivors have ensured that Hiroshima has become synonymous with anti-nuclear peace efforts.

-“We very much welcome that the cooperation has evolved in leaps and bounds,” he said.
+“We very much welcome that the cooperation has evolved in leaps and bounds,” Kishida said.

 Biden, who greeted U.S. and Japanese troops at nearby Marine Corps Air Station Iwakuni before his meeting with Kishida, said: “When our countries stand together, we stand stronger, and I believe the whole world is safer when we do."